 Pay to play in venture capital

 Pay to play in venture capital typically only gets talked about when times start getting tougher and, currently, times are definitely getting a little tougher.
 Pay to play provisions are trending upward now as startup founders seek additional financing for startups.
+The concept of pay to play refers to a specific provision in venture capital agreements that can significantly impact investors and startups alike.

 Understanding pay to play